How to Make Brazilian "Everyday" Cake

 You can add some/all/none of these ingredients depending on what you have at hand and what you enjoy.

-- finely grated lemon/orange peel — Gives the cake a hint of sour.
+- finely grated lemon/orange peel: Add this if you want the cake to have a hint of sour.
 Some don't like it, while others say that the cake tastes bland without it.

 - Grease the pan with butter/margarine and flour.
 I was told that flour prevents the cake from sticking to the pan and that is true, but the dry flour sticks to the cake.
 When making the cake for myself, I use flour when greasing the pan, but not when baking something to sell.
 Another of this cake's advantages is its size.
 The pan I use for it is 30 by 60 centimeters.
 You may consider halving the recipe if you want a smaller cake.